redwolfsecurity/axibase_dockers/README.md

      --env COLLECTOR_IMPORT_PATH='/marathon-jobs.xml' \
      axibase/atsd-sandbox:latest
    ```
-3. **Relative path** to the the file.
+3. **Relative path** to the file.
 In this case the file should be placed in the `/import` directory on the container file system.
     ```sh
     mkdir /home/user/import
     cp atsd-marathon-xml.zip /home/user/import